-If you have asked for peer review, set aside time to consider it.
+If you have asked for peer review, set aside time in the project to accommodate it.
 Deadline pressures may be looming but keep an open mind about having to make changes.
-Remember that this is all about continuous improvement and avoiding costly and frustrating rework after the fact.
+Remember that this is all about continuous improvement and avoiding costly and frustrating re-work after the fact.

-Decide if you want to receive peer review comments face-to-face from reviewers.
-If they meet with you as a group, it allows you to interact and deal with any conflicting reviewer opinions.
+Decide if you want to receive peer review comments face-to-face.
+If they meet with you as a group, it allows interaction and may deal with any conflicting reviewer opinions.